 Your Conveyancing Questions – Answered

-Experienced Conveyancing specialist Jane Pringle answers your property questions and explains some of the most common misconceptions.
+Our experienced conveyancing specialists answer your property questions and explain some of the most common misconceptions.

 What is a conveyancing chain and how does it affect me?

 Owners of properties looking to move to a new property will wish both matters to exchange and complete simultaneously.
 Therefore, several linked transactions can arise, with each matter being dependent upon the other.
 The exchange of contracts must take place simultaneously throughout the (chain) of transactions.
 However, the speed of progress will be determined by the slowest link within the chain.
 As will be anticipated, often the more transactions linked within the chain, the slower the matter will take to get to a formal exchange of contracts.

 What is the difference between the exchange of contracts and completion?

 A completion date is a date on which you physically move into your new property.
 The completion date is decided and legally committed to on exchange of contracts.
 Where there is a chain, the speed of completion may also be effected while the funds are sent and received through the individual solicitor’s bank accounts.

 The contract will normally stipulate that you insure from the exchange of contracts.
 If you are obtaining mortgage finance then the lender will also require insurance to be put on risk as for an exchange of contracts and will need to satisfy their conditions as contained within their offer.
 If you are purchasing a leasehold property then it is normal for the freeholder to insure.
 Therefore, you will not need to insure the building but will still need to arrange insurance for the contents as from the date of completion.